 Countries Incurring Worst Trade Deficits from Pianos

-The People’s Republic of China incurred the highest deficit in the international trade of pianos.
-In turn, this negative cashflow highlights China’s competitive disadvantages for this specific product category but also signals opportunities for pianos-supplying countries that help satisfy the powerful demand.
+The United States of America and the People’s Republic of China incurred the highest deficits in the international trade of pianos.
+In turn, these negative cashflows highlight both countries’ competitive disadvantages for this specific product category but also signals opportunities for pianos-supplying countries that help satisfy the powerful demand.

 Piano Exporting Companies